Rosella: A mock catalogue from the P-Millennium simulation: SHAM with P-Millennium for the DESI Bright Galaxy Survey

 \subsubsection{Adding scatter to SHAM}

 The approach described here uses a magnitude-dependent scatter magnitude $\sigma(M_r^h)$ \citep[called $\Delta M_r^h$ in][]{Mccullagh2017} to produce results that are illustrated in Fig.~\ref{fig:scatter SHAM}.
 We execute the following four steps to add luminosity-dependent scatter to the magnitude values of the galaxies in our sample: \begin{enumerate} \item Assign a magnitude without scatter, \Mhr, to every galaxy using the method described above; \item For every galaxy, draw a new magnitude, $M_r^{h\prime}$, from a Gaussian distribution clipped at 2.5 $\sigma(M_r^h)$, with the mean equal to the galaxy's \Mhr \ value and the standard deviation $\sigma(M_r^h)$ computed as a function of the galaxy's absolute magnitude.
-In this work, $\sigma(M_r^h)$ is given by
+In this work, $\sigma(M_r^h)$ is given by a smooth step function of the form